All Episodes

 Glad to do it.

-I mean, uh once again it's just handicapping our our freedoms and our you know potentials for uh deterring the terrorist attacks.
+And now with this new Supreme Court legislation on detainees, I mean, once again, it's just handicapping our freedoms and our potentials for deterring the terrorist attacks.

-I really believe this is part of a cultural phenomenon that that is uh, you know, a byproduct, if you will, of the nineteen sixties, and that is because the Supreme Court, in order to come down with this decision uh that uh we could not suspend the the great writ of habeas corpus for non-citizen enemy combatants captured on a foreign land, had to overturn themselves going back to Eisentraker versus uh Johnson, I believe it was, as recently his uh 1950.
+And that is because the Supreme Court, in order to come down with this decision that we could not suspend the great writ of habeas corpus for non-citizen enemy combatants captured on a foreign land, had to overturn themselves, going back to Eisentraeker versus Johnson, I believe it was, as recently as 1950.

 And they found the courts would be a nice vehicle to do this.

-Quote, we are cited to no instance where a court in this or any other country where the writ of habeas corpus is known, has issued it on behalf of an alien enemy who, at no relevant time and in no stage of his captivity, has been within its jurisdictional or the territorial jurisdiction of the United States.
+Quote, we are cited to no instance where a court in this or any other country where the writ of habeas corpus is known has issued it on behalf of an alien enemy who, at no relevant time and in no stage of his captivity, has been within its jurisdictional or the territorial jurisdiction of the United States.

-Nothing in the text of the Constitution extends such a right, nor does anything in our statutes close quotes.
+Nothing in the text of the Constitution extends such a right, nor does anything in our statutes, close quotes.

-So much for starry decisions.
+So much for starry decisis.

 They overturned themselves in the name of handicapping America.